ChenQiang-CN/a301_2020/notebooks/week10/hires_map.md

 (vancouver_hires)=
 # Adding a high resolution map

 Below we read band 5 from the small Vancouver image we wrote out in the {ref}`rasterio_3bands` notebook, and put it on a map with a UTM-10N crs.
 We then add a high resolution coastline read from the openstreetmap coastline database.
+I use geopandas to inspect the shapefile that holds the streetmap coastline shapes.

 ```{code-cell} ipython3
 import pprint